Grad School Tips: How to Study in Graduate School

 Take advantage of that life experience and tap into your classmates’ passion and knowledge.
 Both parties in the exchange will emerge all the stronger for it: the questioner gains information, while the questioned gets an opportunity to explain something clearly and articulately.
 That’s a valuable skill in today’s business world, too.

 Don’t let the fact that you’re in an online program hold you back from cultivating these relationships.
 Take advantage of discussion groups and forums.
+And be sure to join Ashford's Facebook groups; there are several benefits.
 The electronic medium has the bonus of improving writing skills and in learning to communicate online – an essential skill in virtually any workplace today.

 Remember that an adjustment period is perfectly normally when beginning anything new, particularly something as demanding as a master’s degree.
 Keeping these tips in mind will help you acclimate more quickly.